How to Potty Train a Puppy in an Apartment

 What To Do If You See Your Dog Peeing Inside

 It's going to happen.
 You're going to be cooking dinner and look over and see your dog take a squat.
-When you see this happen, don't run over and scream at the dog, but try your best to clap at the dog and say "No!"
+When you see this happen, don't run over and scream at the dog.
+Instead, do a big clap at the dog and say "No!" in a very strong voice.

 This can really help you out, because if you punish the dog in any cruel way you're not going to be able to train him/her correctly.